christian-draeger/pact-example/README.md

 > 	* Try deleting some old images. (`docker rmi -f $(docker images -a -q)`)
 >	* check your docker config and increase its disk image size

-Thereby we achieved to have a Pact-Broker running on port 8080.
+Thereby we achieved to have a Pact-Broker running (on port 80).
-To verify everything went well just open [http://localhost:8080](http://localhost:8080) in your browser.
+To verify everything went well just open [http://localhost](http://localhost) in your browser.
 You should see the Pact-Broker UI but no uploaded contract for now.

 #### Upload contract to broker